Concepts & Architecture¶

 - where the optional AI review layer attaches without mutating the kernel by default

-- how the execution integration layer and control-plane relate to that core
+- how the execution integration layer and repository console relate to that core

 - where optional namespaces such as drift, profiler, realtime, lineage, and ML attach without becoming the kernel itself